okohll/abdocs/content/docs/integrations/calendar.md

 If it contains two date fields, the first will be used for the start date/time, the second for the finish.

-Once set up, the link will be maintained and the calendar will update whenever the data in agileBase is updated, or vice versa.
-The synchonisation can be set up to be two-way (to and from agileBase), or just one way (either two or from agileBase)
+Once set up, the link will be maintained and the calendar will update whenever the data in Agilebase is updated, or vice versa.
+The synchonisation can be set up to be two-way (to and from Agilebase), or just one way (either two or from Agilebase)

 ## Pre-requisites
-agileBase uses [OAuth](https://oauth.net/), an industry standard protocol, to synchronize with your calendar system of choice.
+Agilebase uses [OAuth](https://oauth.net/), an industry standard protocol, to synchronize with your calendar system of choice.

-Under this protocol, each person will need to individually grant agileBase permission to send data to, and view events in their calendar.
+Under this protocol, each person will need to individually grant Agilebase permission to send data to, and view events in their calendar.
 This is a straightforward process: as a user,
 1. Click on your user icon at the top right of the screen
 2. Select _edit profile_
 3. Click the _connect calendar_ link